 The Clockwork Dynasty imagines a history in which humanlike court automatons secretly served the great empires of antiquity.
 Centuries later, the same machines are running out of power.
 As the modern-day survivors cannibalize each other for energy, a human scientist will risk her life to find the origin of the machine race, and the key to saving it.Get It

 From text-based adventures to first-person shooters, dungeon crawlers to horror games, these twenty-six stories play with our notion of what video games can be—and what they can become—in smart and singular ways.
 With a foreword from Ernest Cline, bestselling author of Ready Player One, and stories from: Daniel H. Wilson, Charlie Jane Anders, T.C.
 Boyle, Cory Doctorow, Rhianna Pratchett, Andy Weir, and Hugh Howey.

-Daniel H. Wilson is the author of the New York Times bestselling Robopocalypse and its sequel Robogenesis, as well as seven other books, including How to Survive a Robot Uprising, A Boy and His Bot, and Amped.
-In 2008, he hosted The Works on the History Channel.
+Daniel H. Wilson is a Cherokee citizen and author of the New York Times bestselling Robopocalypse and its sequel Robogenesis, as well as seven other books, including How to Survive a Robot Uprising, A Boy and His Bot, and Amped.
 He earned a PhD in Robotics from Carnegie Mellon University, as well as Masters degrees in Artificial Intelligence and Robotics.
-His novel Robopocalypse was purchased by DreamWorks and is currently being adapted for film by Steven Spielberg.
-His graphic novel Quarantine Zone will be released in March 2016.
+His next novel The Clockwork Dynasty will be released on July 4th, 2017.
 Wilson lives in Portland, Oregon.